Ayuub34/Ayuub34/README.md

     Python Libraries for Image Processing: OpenCV, Pillow, scikit-image Using Keras models for image analysis and classification with transfer learning: VGG16, VGG19, InceptionV3, InceptionResnetV2

 Feel free to explore my repositories to discover my projects and contributions.
-If you have any questions or collaboration opportunities, do not hesitate to contact me at ayoub.mnina5@gmail.com.
+If you have any questions or collaboration opportunities, do not hesitate to contact me at ayoub.mnina5@gmail.com or </a>https://www.linkedin.com/in/mninaayoub/</a>.

 Thank you for visiting my profile!
 <!--